-One of the most urgent issues in our time relating to sustainable development is the issue of climate change.
+One of the most urgent issues in our time relating to sustainable development is the concern for our environment.
 Climate change has a very real impact on the world today, and the people affected the most are the people already heavily struck by poverty and injustices.
 In his article "Another way of thinking: Religion, values and climate change", Henrik Grape emphasizes that the question of climate change is not only about the environment, but to a large extent it is also about justice and equity.
-Grape stresses that the solution lies in the transformation of the entire society and accentuates the need for a new way of thinking: a new discourse that mirrors what he, with the terminology of the Norwegian philosopher Arne Næss, calls a deep ecological movement, in contrast to the shallow ecological outlook which tends to dominate the discussion on climate change today.
-Grape points to the faith communities as potential contributors to, and facilitators of, parts of the process necessary for finding the alternative visions and long-term thinking.
+In a time when religion often seems to be a problem to the development of a peaceful community, this article considers the possibilities that faith communities have to offer and contribute towards developing a sustainable future.
+Grape stresses that the solution lies in the transformation of the entire society and accentuates the need for a new way of thinking.
+He points to the faith communities as potential contributors to, and facilitators of, the process necessary for finding the alternative visions and long-term thinking.
 Part of the potential of faith communities is to be found in the theology and values of the different religious traditions; values that guite often are found to be similar.
 "It should be clear to decision-makers today", Grape writes, "that faiths could, and maybe also must, play an important part in designing the global community.
-If we leave out the faiths, the process of transformation will be much harder to realize."
+If we leave this out, the process of transformation will be much harder to realize."